zhao-kun/xdp-redirect/README.md

 #### Redirecting packets

 - Start the virtual machine and login into it via ssh.
-- Using following command to begin to sending UDP packet to an unreachable address
+- Using the following command to begin sending UDP packet to an unreachable address

 ```shell
 $ nc -u 11.22.33.44.55 7999
 hello ebpf

 ```
-You may notice that `hello ebpf` will be display in console of the docker container, and the values of `forward_bytes` and `forward_packages` of observing script will be changed also.
+You may notice that `hello ebpf` will be displayed in the console of the docker container, and the values of `forward_bytes` and `forward_packages` of the observing script will be changed also.